 It helps to know the following categories of offences defined by the Criminal Procedure Act:

 If you are arrested and detained on the allegation of committing a capital offence, bail may not be granted due to the severity of the offence.
-There is usually a presumption of bail for offences that are not capital offences.
-In practice, bail is rarely granted to a person accused of capital offence.

 Lastly, in an application for bail in respect of a capital offence such as murder, where the state opposes bail, the onus is on the accused/applicant to show by credible affidavit evidence that very peculiar and coercive circumstances exist to justify the court in granting the applicant bail.

-As noted above, bail can be granted by the courts.
 There are 2 types of court bail: bail pending trial; and bail pending appeal.

 Bail pending trial – this is bail whilst waiting for trial when charged after an arrest.
 A charge is a formal accusation of an offence made by a government authority (usually the police or state prosecutor) that a person has committed a crime, as a step to prosecution.
 You can apply for court bail pending the determination of your case.